peterhcharlton/pwdb/pwdb_v1.0/README.md

 This version of the toolbox contains the algorithms used in the following publication:

-Charlton P.H. *et al.* [**Modelling arterial pulse waves in healthy ageing: a database for in silico evaluation of haemodynamics and cardiovascular indices**](https://peterhcharlton.github.io/pwdb/pwdb_article.html), [In Preparation]
+Charlton P.H. *et al.* [**Modelling arterial pulse waves in healthy ageing: a database for in silico evaluation of haemodynamics and pulse wave indices**](https://peterhcharlton.github.io/pwdb/pwdb_article.html), [In Preparation]

 The algorithms are provided in Matlab &reg; format.